Nature Restoration Fund - Priorities for Action

 The following INNS species are priorities for action within NRF:

 - Rhododendron areas as identified in An approach to prioritising control of rhododendron in Scotland.

 - Japanese knotweed (Fallopia japonica), giant hogweed (Heracleum mantegazzianum), Himalayan balsam (Impatiens glandulifera) and American skunk cabbage (Lysichiton americanus) that are threatening protected areas.

 - Giant rhubarb (Gunnera manticata) populations in the Western Isles.

-- Problem mammals threatening ground nesting seabirds on off-shore islands.
+- Mammals threatening ground nesting seabirds on off-shore islands.

 - Prevention priority species are non-native species that aren’t yet established in Scotland, but are known to be highly invasive and are likely to arrive here soon.

 - Carpet sea squirt Didemnum spp.
-(Didemnum vexillum), Japanese wakame (Undaria pinnatifida), leathery sea squirt (Styela clava) are present in Scotland but with restricted distribution.
+(Didemnum vexillum) and Japanese wakame (Undaria pinnatifida), leathery sea squirt (Styela clava) are present in Scotland but with restricted distribution.
 We are keen to encourage biosecurity projects to prevent the further establishment of these species.

-If you have any queries on the fund, please email [email protected] in the first instance, thank you.
+If you have any queries on the fund, please email [email protected] in the first instance.